ShiftNrg/migrate-to-substrate/README.md

 ## Open questions

-1. What kind of chain IDs exist and can be used for the claim string?
+1. What kind of chain IDs exist in Substrate that can be used for the claim string?